 Millions of Cars Recalled as Takata Admits Guilt of Defective Product

-Japanese automotive supplier Takata has recently recalled another 10 million front air bag inflators installed in automobiles manufactured by various companies because of the danger the inflators cause.
+Japanese automotive supplier Takata has recently recalled another 10 million front airbag inflators installed in automobiles manufactured by various companies because of the danger they cause of the inflator.
 The recall is part of a 2015 settlement with U.S. safety regulators after there were hundreds of people were injured and multiple fatalities worldwide caused by the defective product.